ABOUT US

 dedicated kapa practitioner and community educator

-Kristin Remington, is the Digital Assets & Collections Manager at the Shangri La Museum of Islamic Art, Culture & Design on O‘ahu.
-Her work there includes developing the museum’s digital assets policies, acting as registrar for the museum’s historic art collection, overseeing its library and archives, and working to maintain and improve the museum’s database and public access to its online collections database.
-She grew up in Ha‘ikū, Maui, and has an MA in South and Southeast Asian Art History and a Graduate Certificate in Museum Studies from the University of Hawaiʻi at Mānoa.
-Her research interests include digital empathy and literacy, interactive media, and the use of gamification in museums.
+Kristin (Kris) Remington, is the Associate Curator of User Experience (UX) at the Shangri La Museum of Islamic Art, Culture & Design on O‘ahu.
+Remington grew up in Ha‘ikū, Maui, and has an MA in South and Southeast Asian Art History and a Graduate Certificate in Museum Studies from the University of Hawaiʻi at Mānoa.
+Their research interests include interactive media and the use of gamification in museums.
+Their current work investigates emerging technology as arts and humanities tools to generate fun, empathy, education, and epic wins – while also challenging topics of representation and inclusion in the rapidly evolving technology sector.

 Carol Walker, Nū hou Newsletter Editor, recently assumed the position of Executive Director of the East Hawai’i Cultural Center, having served on the EHCC Board as treasurer and then as vice chair.
 She spent most of her career in Micronesia, Mozambique, Egypt, and Indonesia, working in government-funded development projects and with non-profits.
 She held several editorial positions with the premier publisher of English language magazines in Egypt, and went on to found and manage Prakarsa, a bilingual Indonesian-English technical journal.
 During her 17 years in Indonesia, Carol played with several amateur Javanese gamelan groups.
 She established EHCC’s community gamelan group, Gamelan of the Molten Blossom, in summer 2018.